m3trik/Scripts_portable/README.md

 # PySide hotbox style layered ui and toolkit for maya and max.

-# Work in progress..
+# work in progress..

 # Design:
-# To build a modular ui to house tools where each piece is constructed dynamically to allow for as little
+# To build a app agnostic modular ui to house tools where each piece is constructed dynamically to allow
-# overhead as possible in construction and maintainence.
-Literally all you have to do to have a new ui up
+# for as little overhead as possible in construction and maintainence.
+Literally all you have to do to have
-# and running, is to drop a qt ui file into the ui folder, and create a module and class of the same name.
+# a new ui up and running, is to drop a qt ui file into the ui folder, and create a module and class of the
-# Naming convention allows for a stacked ui to be built, signals added/removed, and a master dictionary
+# same name.
+Naming convention allows for a stacked ui to be built, signals added/removed, and a master dictionary
 # (stored in the switchboard module) to be created, that handles the getting/setting of all data from one
 # simple location, in one simple way.